 What citizens need to know is that the Wichita City Council was willing to spend an extra $1.3 million of taxpayer money to reward a politically-connected construction firm that makes heavy campaign contributions to council members.
 Only one council member, Michael O’Donnell, voted against this no-bid contract.
 No city bureaucrats expressed concern about this waste of taxpayer money.

-Finally: This summer while Longwell was campaigning for the Sedgwick County Commission, campaign contributions from parties associated with Walbridge, a Michigan-based construction company appeared on Longwell’s campaign finance reports.
+Of interest to current mayoral politics: In 2012 while Jeff Longwell was campaigning for the Sedgwick County Commission, campaign contributions from parties associated with Walbridge, a Michigan-based construction company appeared on Longwell’s campaign finance reports.
 Why would those in Michigan have an interest in helping a Wichita City Council member fund his campaign for a county office?
 Would the fact that Walbridge is a partner with Key Construction on the new Wichita Airport terminal provide a clue?

 These contributions are of interest because on July 17, 2012, the Wichita City Council, sitting in a quasi-judicial capacity, made a decision in favor of Key and Walbridge that will cost some group of taxpayers or airport customers an extra $2.1 million.
 Five council members, including Longwell, voted in favor of this decision.
 Two members were opposed.